 Food in Club Europe

 For this flight, the food was surprisingly delicious.
-It was the British Airways afternoon tea as my flight left at 3.35 pm and the choice was between a sandwich selection and a ploughman’s.
-I went for the sandwich selection which was a chicken roll with a mayonaisey sauce, a prawn wrap with avocado and lettuce and a cheese and pickle roll.
-Pudding was a small slice of chocolate cake and a citrus sponge.
+It was the British Airways afternoon tea as my flight left at 3:35 pm and the choice was between a sandwich selection and a plowman’s.
+I went for the sandwich selection which was a chicken roll with a mayonnaisey sauce, a prawn wrap with avocado and lettuce, and a cheese and pickle roll.
+The pudding was a small slice of chocolate cake and a citrus sponge.